ponyspeed888/MVC-Propject-Template/README.md

 2. Add user name and password that must meet strong password requirement
 3. randomized the identity db name
 4. randomized the port of the project
-5. Add blazor server side component to existing razor view
+5. Add Blazor server side component to existing razor view

 The project eliminate all these steps.
 1. No need for migration, identity db is already created